Joseph Kimhi: Exegete

 Of his exegetical works few have been preserved.
-Mention is made of his Sefer hatTorah, a commentary on the Torah; his Sefer hamMiḳnah, a commentary on the Nevi'im; and his Ḥibbur halLeḳeṭ of unknown contents.
-A commentary by him on the Song of Songs exists in manuscript; his commentary on the Book of Proverbs has been published by Dob Bär ans Dubrowo under the title Sefer Ḥuqqah (Breslau, 1868); and variants to the badly printed text are given by Eppenstein in Zeit. für Hebr.
+Mention is made of his Sefer hatTorah, a commentary on the Torah, which introduced into the theory of the verbs a new classification of the stems which was leter retained by later scholars; his Sefer hamMiḳnah, a commentary on the Nevi'im; and his Ḥibbur halLeḳeṭ of unknown contents.
+A commentary by him on the Song of Songs exists in manuscript; his commentary on the Book of Proverbs has been published by Dob Bär ans Dubrowo under the title Sefer Ḥuqqah (Breslau, 1868); and variants to the badly printed text are given by Simon Eppenstein in Zeit. für Hebr.
 Bibl. v.
 143 et seq.

+In the far more ample Sefer Ha-Galuy, "Book of Demonstration" Kimhi attacked the philological work of the greatest French Talmud scholar of that day, Rabbeinu Tam, who espoused the antiquated system of Menahem ben Saruq, and this he supplemented by an independent critique of Menaḥem.
+This work is a mine of varied exegetical and philological details.